numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

-     a common phrase in English prose, so we'd end up with false positives from comments, strings, etc.  For many of the modules considered this shouldn't matter too much -- for example, the stdlib modules have flat namespaces -- but it might in particular lead to undercounting of django, scipy, and twisted.
+     a common phrase in English prose, so we'd end up with false positives from comments, strings, etc.  For many of the modules considered this shouldn't matter too much -- for example, the stdlib modules have flat namespaces -- but it might especially lead to undercounting of django, scipy, and twisted.

    Also, it's possible there exist other non-stdlib modules we didn't